truecharts/public/.github/docs/development/setting-up.md

 ## Windows

+### Terminal basics:
+When we talk about "In a terminal" we mean doing the following:
+- hit windows+r
+- enter "cmd"

 ### GIT

 - Download and install GIT (https://git-scm.com/download/win)
 - Most default options would be fine

+In a terminal window or GUI client:
+- Clone the repository in a specific directory of your choice (we will call this "Project-Root")

 ### Python
 - Install Python3 with the installer (https://www.python.org/downloads/)